ionutpi/neural-networks-numpy/README.md

-# Neural networks with Numpy
+# Neural networks with NumPy

 In this notebook I build a neural network class from scratch using Numpy, and I showcase some ideas behind neural networks such as:
 * forward propagation